techascent/tech.datatype/docs/buffered-image.md

 All the tensor operations return data in-place.
 So in the transpose call below a view is returned without actually doing any copies.
-Iterating over tensors iterates over the outermost dimension return a sequence of tensor or a sequence of numbers if this is the last dimension.
+Iterating over tensors iterates over the outermost dimension returning a sequence of tensors or a sequence of numbers if this is a one dimension tensor.

 Our image is in BGR-interleaved format, so what we first do is transpose the image into